Large Bakery Size Pistachio Cookies

 few drops of green food coloring (optional)

-- Put dried pineapple in a small saucepan cover with water.
-Bring to a boil and boil for 3 minutes or until pineapple is softened.
-Drain, wash with cold water, drain again and chop; set aside.
+- Put dried pineapple in a small saucepan and cover with water.
+Bring to a boil for 3 minutes, or until the pineapple is softened.
+Drain, wash with cold water, drain again, and chop; set aside.

-- Combine the butter, granulated sugar, light brown sugar, vanilla and instant pudding powder.
-Mix until smooth.
+- Combine the butter, granulated sugar, light brown sugar, vanilla, and instant pudding powder in a large mixing bowl of a stand mixer fitted with a paddle attachment.
+Mix until smooth, scraping around the bowl with a rubber spatula.

-- Beat in eggs, one at a time.
-Gradually add flour mixture.
+- Beat eggs into the butter mixture, one at a time, and gradually add the flour mixture.

-- Add chopped pineapple, chopped nuts and food coloring to cookie dough and mix.
+- Add chopped pineapple, nuts, and food coloring to the cookie dough, then mix well.

 - Stir in marshmallows.

-- FOR SMALL COOKIES: Form into 1-1/2-inch ball and slightly press.
-Place 2-inches apart on a cookie sheet lined with parchment paper.
+- FOR SMALL COOKIES: Form the dough into a 1-1/2-inch ball and slightly press.
+Place the cookies two inches apart on a cookie sheet lined with parchment paper.

 - Bake 10-12 minutes.

-- Cool cookies completely on parchment paper line cookie sheet.
+- Cool cookies entirely on a parchment paper-lined baking sheet.

-- FOR LARGE COOKIES: Divide dough into 3 ounce balls, place balls on a cookie sheet lined with parchment paper.
+- FOR LARGE COOKIES: Divide the dough into 3-ounce balls and place them on a cookie sheet lined with parchment paper.

-- Preheat oven to 350°.
-NOTE: I BAKED MY COOKIES IN A CONFECTION OVEN.
+- Preheat oven to 350°F. NOTE: I BAKED MY COOKIES IN A CONVECTION OVEN.
 YOU MAY NEED TO ADJUST BAKING TIME ACCORDING TO YOUR OVEN.

 Good Ingredients Matter